waweiwoowu/hanabi-iamjeff/2-player/Score_Hunting_Guide.md

 * However, *Flush Clue* takes priority over *Locked Hand Save*.
 In other words, any color clue fosusing a card on slot 1 is always a *Play Clue*.
 * On the other hand, when a rank clue (except a 5 clue) is given focusing a card on slot 1 and if it requires the clue receiver to blind-play **one** or more card to fulfill the *Finesse/Bluff*, it is treated as a *Locked Hand Save*; otherwise, it is a *Play Clue*.

-### Crazy 3/4 Fake Saves

-* If there are a 3 or 4 in the trash pile, and if the players don't know they have the other copy of that card (even it is in their hand), they are allowed to "fake save" a random 3 or 4 on chop.
-And the player who receives the clue shouldn't play into the finesse or bluff.
-* Do not perform this move on a two-away 3 or 4.
-(Unless you think it is valuable.)

 ### Tempo Clue Chop Move Change

 * Consider the following game-state: